Estimating Global Errors in Time Stepping: General linear methods

 where $\eta$, $\eta D$ are mappings from $\TreeSet$ to scalars that correspond to the internal stages and stage derivatives and $\widehat{\xi}$ represents the output vector.
 The exact weights are obtained from $[E\xi](\Ttree)$.
 The order of the GL method can be determined by a direct comparison between $\widehat{\xi}(\Ttree)$ and $[E\xi](\Ttree)$.
 More details can be found in \cite{Butcher_B2008}, where a criterion for order $p$ is given for a GL method described by $\GLMM$ and $\GLMS$.
-The criterion is simplified if $\GLMS=\GLMF=I$ as discussed in \cite{Constantinescu_A2009b}.
 Therefore, in general, an order $p$ GL method results from the direct comparison of elementary wights of $[\GLMM^n](\Ttree_j)=[E^n\xi](\Ttree_j)$ $\forall \Ttree_j,\, \TreeOrder(\Ttree_j) \le p$.
 This criterion is a direct consequence of \cite[Def.
 3 and Prop.
 1]{Constantinescu_A2009b}.
 In our particular case, methods satisfying Theorem \ref{prop:two:methods} can be developed by enforcing \eqref{eq:local:error:ode:two:methods} on the corresponding solution vector.
+We further elaborate the order conditions in our particular case in Sec. \ref{sec:Order:GEE}.